 2. Tandem's New Control Tech

 - Control-IQ: Many are waiting for the next iteration of Tandem Diabetes Care's touchscreen insulin pump-CGM combo device, called the Control-IQ Hybrid Closed Loop.
 This system will add more features to their Basal-IQ system just launched in 2018 that can automatically shut off basal insulin dosing when a Low is predicted by the connected Dexcom G6 CGM; the Control-IQ will add automatic correction boluses to address high blood sugars, too.
 Users will still have to enter in meal information.
-Tandem predicts this could hit the U.S. market in summer 2019, adding another hybrid closed loop device to give PWDs real choice.
+Tandem predicts this could hit the U.S. market in the second half of 2019, adding another hybrid closed loop device to give PWDs real choice.